matzesoft/DynamicLedMatrix/README.md

 ```

 #### Wait before updating the device library!
 When you update the device library these changes will be reverted and you have to redo them.
-This guide should be only applied if you already have an Arduino Nano RP2040 Connect and still want to use the Protomatter library.
-These changes could also cause other libraries to not function correct anymore.
+This guide should be only applied if you already have an Arduino Nano RP2040 Connect and still want to use the Protomatter library. _These changes could cause various issues with the device._